melizalab/py-ewave/README.md

 Pure python support for reading and writing extended WAVE formats.

-The wave module in Python's standard library is old and doesn't support a number of useful formats and encodings, notably IEEE floats.
+The wave module in Python's standard library doesn't support a number of useful formats and encodings, notably IEEE floats.
 Ewave is a small, simple solution written in pure Python that provides a number of enhanced features:

 -   Floating point formats
 -   Extensible formats (> 2 channels, larger bit depths)